Stephanie de Groot

 Advising a New Zealand Crown entity on a new climate change policy framework that sets targets to reduce corporate emissions and decarbonise their investment equities portfolio.

-Assisting CH4 to obtain the necessary resource consent to enable it to trial the commercial marine farming of Asparagopsis armarta – an Australian and New Zealand-native, naturally abundant seaweed that can reduce methane emissions from ruminant animals.
+Assisting CH4 to obtain its first resource consent to trial the commercial marine farming of Asparagopsis armarta – a native and naturally abundant seaweed that has the potential to reduce methane emissions from ruminant animals.

 Navigating criminal charges

-Trusted legal adviser to organisations facing criminal charges under the Resource Management Act 1991 in relation to unintentional discharges of contaminants.
-We assisted these organisations through all stages of this difficult process and assisted them to mange engagement with key stakeholders.
+Advising several different organisations facing criminal charges under environmental legislation in relation to unintentional discharges of contaminants.
+We assisted these organisations through all stages of this difficult process including helping them to manage engagement with key stakeholders.

 - 2011, New Zealand